takinoy/zen-gtk-themes/README.md

 Changelog:
 ----------

+0.10.2
+ - Fix treeview colors for claws-mail.
+ - Fix treeview-headers fg color for some widgets with Zen-nigra.
-0.10.1 : workaround to fix scrollbar border color in firefox and thunderbird.
+0.10.1 : Workaround to fix scrollbar border color in firefox and thunderbird.
 0.10.0
  - Modify column headers to flat style.
  - Improve scrollbar style, scale.